Catharina lives in Auckland where she reads, writes, walks and sometimes teaches.

 Sam is a Wellington based journalist who studied at Massey University's School of Communication and Marketing.
 Sam's writing has been published by Art Zone, Capital Magazine, Stuff and Te Karearea.

-Art writer Dan Poynton is also a widely respected pianist and composer.
+An art writer and journalist, Dan is also a widely respected pianist and composer.

 arts advocate.
-Her work has been published by Radio NZ, Turbine, Hue & Cry, Mimicry, and The Pantograph Punch.
+Her work has been published by RNZ, Turbine, Hue & Cry, Mimicry, and The Pantograph Punch.
 She’s currently working on a novel and a travel memoir.
 Find her

 on Instagram @am_i_mia